 Failing to follow drug disposal regulations can result in:

-• DEA and EPA citations
+- DEA and EPA citations

-• Environmental contamination through flushing or incineration
+- Environmental contamination through flushing or incineration and add improper disposal.

-• Drug diversion and illicit use
+- Drug diversion and illicit use

-• Costly CERCLA liabilities for site remediation
+- Costly CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act and Federal Facilities) liabilities for site remediation

 Choosing a system designed for FDA-approved, eco-friendly medication destruction helps mitigate these risks and positions your organization as a leader in responsible pharmaceutical waste management.